harishreddy-m/meteor-base/README.md

 ## Includes
 * An AppBar Menu-header using Tabs-items as navigation
   * AppBar Collapses for mobile view
   * AppBar menu-items from array / store

-* Todos module with sidemenu, both in desktop-view and collapsed mobile view
+* Todos module with sidemenu
+  * Expanded sidemenu in DesktopView
+  * FloatingActionButton for a collapsed sidemenu in MobileView
+* No CSS, all flexbox

 ## Modular design
-Everything is kept in namespaced modules, based on the [Modular Pattern](https://themeteorchef.com/snippets/using-the-module-pattern-with-meteor/) from The Meteor Chef
+* Everything is kept in namespaced modules, based on the [Modular Pattern](https://themeteorchef.com/snippets/using-the-module-pattern-with-meteor/) from The Meteor Chef.
+* Modular folder structure: all modules are selfcontained in their respective folders.

 ## Installation
 * `git clone git@bitbucket.org:eleventy/reacttodo.git`